SOVLOOKUP/sveltekit-electron/README.md

 # Sveltekit-Electron

 1. Double package.json, no devDependencies bundled
+2. Auto github action release
+3. Auto update use `electron-updater`
-2. Auto code lint and format
+4. Auto code lint and format use `prettier`
-3. Auto changelog
+5. Auto changelog use `gitmoji-changelog`
-4. Auto git manage
+6. Auto git manage use `gitmoji` and `release-it`
-5. Auto github action release
-6. TypeScript + ES6
+7. TypeScript + ES6 use `tsup`

 ## Getting Start